Metrics for Graph Comparison: A Practitioner's Guide: Methods

 Note that the matrix $\mathbf{S}$ can be rewritten in a matrix power series as

 and so takes into account the influence of neighboring vertices in a weighted manner, where neighbors separated by paths of length $k$ have weight $\epsilon^k$.
-Fast belief-propagation is designed to model the diffusion of information throughout a graph \cite{Koutra2011}, and so should in theory be able to perceive both global and local structures.
-Although empirical tests are performed in \cite{Koutra2014}, no direct comparison to other modern methods are presented.
+Fast belief propagation is designed to model the diffusion of information throughout a graph \cite{Koutra2011}, and so should in theory be able to perceive both global and local structures.
+Although empirical tests are performed in \cite{Koutra2014}, no direct comparison to other modern methods is presented.